 When we finally made it out of the shop, the kids were lined up beside the car, as I put the shopping in.
 Armed with an empty bag, I carefully removed their gloves and scarves, ensuring no potentially contaminated areas touched their face.
 Then the hand sanitizer was out so everyone got a double wash before getting in the car.

-Mission pandemic shop was a success, and now it was back to lockdown with kids, and battles over dinner time.
+Mission pandemic shop was a success and now it was back to lockdown with kid, and battles over dinner time.
 Do you want to share your pandemic shopping experience with us?
-Join our private group on Facebook and share your story.
+Join in the conversation in the comments below and share your story.